ORNL-QCI/ExaTENSOR/GFC/README.md

    that is, the iterator methods provide the only possible way of accessing, updating, and performing other actions on the associated container.
  # The container element deletion operation may require a user-defined
-   non-member destructor which will release all resources occupied by the object stored in that element, unless the object has FINAL methods defined (the interface for a user-defined non-member generic destructor is provided in gfc_base.F90).
+   non-member destructor which will properly release all resources occupied by the object stored in that element, unless the object has FINAL methods defined (the interface for a user-defined non-member generic destructor is provided in gfc_base.F90).

  FEATURES UNDER DEVELOPMENT:
  # Currently, containers as a whole do not support cloning (copy construction
-   and copy assignment), but they will provide appropriate methods in future.
+   and copy assignment), but the appropriate methods will be provided in future.
  # Currently SCAN is the only global operation defined on any container and
    provided by the corresponding iterator class.
 Equipped with a proper user-defined function object, it can deliver broad functionality (transforms, reductions, etc.).
    In future, however, other predefined global methods are expected to be added.
+ # Subcontainer feature is not available for all containers, and even when it is
+   available it has not been carefully tested yet.
  # All relevant iterator methods are thread-safe, thus enabling
    a parallel execution of container scans (via OpenMP threads).
    However, it is the user responsibility to avoid race conditions